catppuccin/opera-gx/README.md

 ## Usage

-### GX Store
-1. Download GX Mods from the [gx store](https://store.gx.me/mods/)
+1. Download your preferred flavor and accent combination from [the latest release](https://github.com/catppuccin/opera-gx/releases/latest).

-### Release install (intermediate)
-1. Clone the repo
-2. Go to `opera://mods/`
-3. Drag and drop a `.crx` from the `pre/` folder into Opera gx

-### Custom install (advanced)
-1. Clone the repo
-2. run `pip install -r requirements.txt`
-3. run `python generate.py`
+2. Unzip the downloaded asset from Step 1.
-4. Go to `opera://extensions`
+3. Go to the `opera://extensions` page in Opera.
-5. Enable developer mode
-6. Click `Load unpacked`
-7. Select a folder within `dist/` folder which contains a `manifest.json` file
+4. Enable Developer Mode (if not already enabled) by flipping the toggle switch labeled **Developer mode**.
+5. Click the **Load unpacked** button and select the unzipped directory from Step 2.

 ## 🙋 FAQ

-- Q: *Where is latte?*
+- Q: _Where is latte?_
-A: "A Light mode is required for all themes so choose your favorite dark theme and select light mode within the quick settings."
+  A: "Latte is provided as the light mode variant of each dark flavor."

-- Q: *Can I still use custom wallpapers?*
+- Q: _Can I still use custom wallpapers?_
   A: "Yes, you can do this from the quick settings by enabling custom wallpapers."

 ## 💝 Thanks to